ouhenio/sd-img2img-speed-benchmark/README.md

 To replicate the results, simply run `main.py`.

-Notice that these measurements where done with a RTX 3090.
+Note that these measurements where done with an RTX 3090.

 |                           Method | speed (seconds) |
 |---------------------------------:|----------------:|